Captainexpo-1/CloudMath/README.md

 ### tetration

-This operation finds the tetration of a number
+This operation finds the tetrate of a number

 ### square-root